 The Association of the Advancement of Automotive Medicine’s Injury Scaling Course

-b.If Other, please briefly describe:
+If Other, please briefly describe:

 Does the trauma program ensure that trauma registry confidentiality measures are in place?
 (CD 158) (Yes/No)

 If 'Yes', please explain:

 Is there an employee dedicated to the registry available to process the data capturing of the NTDS data set for each admitted trauma patients annually?
 (Yes/No)